• logo

 • Processing payments for purchases or sales on our websites, prevention and detection of potential fraudulent transactions, and general business management

-• Research and development: We may analyze personal data to improve our courses, training materials, teaching methods and our general education offering
+• Research and development: We may analyze personal data to improve our courses, training materials, teaching methods and our general educational offerings

-• Recruitment and Hiring: In cases where individuals apply for a job or instructor position with IACA, we may collect personal information for recruitment, evaluation and onboarding purposes
+• Recruitment and Hiring: In cases where individuals apply for a job or instructor position at IACA, we may collect personal information for recruitment, evaluation, and on-boarding purposes

-• Business Operations: We may use personal information for internal administrative purposes, such as record keeping, accounting, auditing and managing contractual relationships
+• Business Operations: We may use personal data for internal administrative purposes, such as record keeping, accounting, auditing, and managing contractual relationships

-We keep your personal data for as long as necessary to provide you with our services and to comply with legal obligations.
-For personal data that we process on behalf of business partners or employers, retention will be in accordance with the terms of our agreement with them.
+We retain your personal data for as long as necessary to provide you with our services and to comply with legal obligations.
+For personal data we process on behalf of business partners or employers, retention is in accordance with the terms of our agreement with them.

-We share or disclose your personal information under the following circumstances:
+We share or disclose your personal data under the following circumstances:

-We engage third party service providers to perform various functions, such as order fulfillment, payment processing, delivery of materials, telephone service, customer service, marketing, business and sales support, and website support.
-These service providers may access personal information necessary to perform their designated functions, but may not share or use the information for other purposes.
-IACA does not sell your personal data commercially to third parties .
-In addition, we also share personal data with external parties such as examination institutes and certification bodies, who need this data to enable and validate participation in exams and certification processes.
-These third parties are also bound by strict confidentiality obligations and may not use the information for other purposes.
+We engage third-party service providers to perform various functions, such as order fulfillment, payment processing, materials delivery, telephone service, customer service, marketing, business and sales support, and website support.
+These service providers may have access to personal information necessary to perform their designated functions but may not share or use the information for other purposes.
+IACA does not commercially sell your personal information to third parties .
+In addition, we share personal information with third parties, such as testing institutes and certification bodies, who need this information to enable and validate participation in exams and certification programs.
+These third parties are also bound by strict confidentiality obligations and may not use the information for any other purpose.

 Co-organizers:

 Certain IACA training courses are co-organized by external organizations.
-When you register for an event, the co-hosting organization may access your registration information with your express consent.
+When you register for an event, the co-organizing organization may access your registration information with your express permission.

 With your consent, when you make purchases or participate in promotions offered through our websites, we may share personal information with the companies we partner with to provide you with these services.